CodeMaverickVikash/InstantNotes/README.md

         exit
         ```

-- **Debug nodejs app**: you can't run "node fileName" and debugger parrelly, you need only run debugger, it run your app and debugger parrelly.
+- **Debug nodejs app**: you can't run "node fileName" and debugger parallelly, you need only run the debugger, it runs your app and debugger parallelly.

 ## Screenshot
 ![image](https://github.com/CodeMaverickVikash/InstantNotes/assets/90571844/7f3a2d3a-b72f-4c41-a317-e6f94ca8c0ed)